Importing the Database

 cd $PROJECT_DIR wget https://nominatim.org/data/wikimedia-importance.sql.gz

-The file is about 400MB and adds around 4GB to Nominatim database.
+The file is about 400MB and adds around 4GB to the Nominatim database.

 If you forgot to download the wikipedia rankings, you can also add importances after the import.
 Download the files, then run cd $PROJECT_DIR wget https://nominatim.org/data/gb_postcodes.csv.gz wget https://nominatim.org/data/us_postcodes.csv.gz